wssheldon/osintui/README.md

 ## Configuration

-osintui expects a TOML configuration file stored at `~/.osintui/config/config.toml` that sets the necessary API tokens for each support service.
+osintui expects a TOML configuration file stored at `~/.osintui/config/config.toml` that sets the necessary API tokens for each service.
 The configuration file will be created for you on first run if one was not found.

 ```toml
 [keys]